dalihub/tizenfx-stub/README.md

 TizenFX Stub
 ============

-Stubs to enable the TizenFX repository to build on Ubuntu.
+Stubs to enable the TizenFX repository to build on Ubuntu